josheinhorn/weird-science/README.md

 As you can see from the earlier example, there are a number of optional steps that users can define when using the out-of-the-box functionality.

 ### Control
 This is possibly the most important step &mdash; it is the actual function that should run for this Experiment.
-Its result will be used to compare to each of the Candidates and will be returned as the final output.
+It will run 100% of the time and its result will be used to compare to each of the Candidates and will be returned as the final output.

+That said, the Control is technically optional, as you may want to run Experiments on completely new code that has no Control.
+This is a totally valid use case, however watch out for odd behavior as the Control result won't be set so Weird Science will report mismatches by default &mdash; we recommend using `.Ignore((a,b) => true)` to avoid this!

 This Step runs for the Control.